aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ## Resolving issues with the softcover server

-In some situations you might run into an issue where the server running in the container will hang or the container process would exit.
+In some situations you might run into an issue where the server running in the container will hang or the container main process, and hence the container, will exit.

-This might happen when you rename the chapter markdown files where the names are out of sync with the Book.txt file.
+This might happen when you rename the chapter markdown files where the names get out of sync with the `Book.txt` file.

 It could also happen if there is an error in the markdown file that causes a markdown file parsing error by the `sc build:html` command.

-In this scenario executing the Docker `sc build:html` command manually will display the errors so you can debug and fix the issue.
+In this scenario manually executing the Docker `sc build:html` command will display the errors so you can debug and fix the issue.

 To check if the container exited you can run this Docker command: